Aarkan1/express-java/README.md

 ```

 #### Provide static Files
-If you want to allocate some files, like librarys, css, images etc. you can use the [static](https://github.com/Simonwep/java-express/blob/master/src/express/middleware/Middleware.java) middleware.
+If you want to allocate some files, like librarys, css, images etc. you can use the [static](https://github.com/Aarkan1/java-express/blob/master/src/express/middleware/Middleware.java) middleware.
 But you can also provide other files like mp4 etc.
 Example:
 ```java
  app.use(Middleware.statics("examplepath\\myfiles"));
 ```
 Now you can access every files in the `test_statics` over the root adress `\`.
-I'ts also possible to set an configuration for the FileProvider:
+It's also possible to set a configuration for the FileProvider:
 ```java
 FileProviderOptionsoptions = new FileProviderOptions();
 options.setExtensions("html", "css", "js"); // By default, all are allowed.